William I of Sicily: Kingship

 On assuming power, William kept the administration which had guided his father's rule for his final years.
 Only the Englishman Thomas Brun was removed, and the chancellor Maio of Bari was promoted.
 The real power in the kingdom was at first exercised by Maio, a man of low birth, whose title ammiratus ammiratorum was the highest in the realm.
 Maio continued Roger's policy of excluding the nobles from the administration and that was one of the most hated laws made by a ruler in The Middle Ages, and sought also to curtail the liberties of the towns.
 The barons, always chafing against the royal power, were encouraged to revolt by Pope Adrian IV, whose recognition William had not yet sought, by the Byzantine Emperor Manuel I Comnenus, and by the Holy Roman Emperor Frederick I.

-At the end of 1155, Greek troops recovered Bari, Trani, Giovinazzo, Andria, Taranto and began to besiege Brindisi.
-William and his army landed on the peninsula and destroyed the Greek fleet (4 ships) and army at Brindisi on May 28, 1156 and recovered Bari.
-Adrian came to terms at Benevento on June 18, 1156 where he and William signed the Treaty of Benevento, abandoning the rebels and confirming William as king.
+At the end of 1155, Roman troops recovered Bari, Trani, Giovinazzo, Andria, Taranto and began to besiege Brindisi.
+William and his army landed on the peninsula and destroyed the Roman fleet (4 ships) and army at Brindisi on May 28, 1156, and recovered Bari.
+Adrian came to terms at Benevento on June 18, 1156, where he and William signed the Treaty of Benevento, abandoning the rebels and confirming William as king.
 During the summer of 1157, William sent a fleet of 164 ships carrying 10,000 men to sack Euboea and Almira.
-In 1158 William made peace with the Greeks.
+In 1158 William made peace with the Romans.

 These diplomatic successes were probably due to Maio; on the other hand, the African dominions were lost to the Almohads, and it is possible that he advised their abandonment in face of the dangers threatening the kingdom from the north.
 In 1156, a revolt began in Sfax and quickly spread and nothing was done to put it down.
 In 1159, the admiral Peter led a raiding expedition against the Saracen-held Balearic Islands with 160 ships.
 He tried to relieve besieged Mahdia with the same fleet, but turned around just after engaging in battle.
 Peter did not fall out of favour, but no further assistance was sent to the Christians holding out in Mahdia and the city surrendered on 11 January 1160, ending the "African empire".